I Have Come To See You, Mother

 Scintillating, serene, sublime, sad, saucy,

-We think we understand her but the foolishness of that claim
+We think we understand her but the foolishness of that claim Is apparent to anyone knowing even a little,

 Man makes big of his understanding and achievements,